Learning Outcomes

 Unregistered Land

-- Unregistered burdens that may bind the buyer.
+- Unregistered burdens that may bind the buyer:

-- Undischarged mortgages or other financial burdens.
+- Undischarged mortgages or other financial burdens lacking evidence of release.

 Exam Warning